ICL-ml4csec/EarlyCrowAPT/README.md

 export PYTHONPATH=/home/[PC_NAME]/EarlyCrowAPT/
 ```
 ### Architecture
 EarlyCrow is composed of four main processes, as depicted in Figure 3.
-First, it starts with buffering and dispatching using Pair-
-Flow, which summarizes a PCAP into contextually relevant fields including packet behavior, domain and URL list, User-Agent, status
+First, it starts with buffering and dispatching using <a href="https://gitfront.io/r/user-8496580/tRoT9bsPi6hi/EarlyCrowAPT/tree/EarlyCrow/PairFlow_data_format/">PairFlow</a>, which summarizes a PCAP into contextually relevant fields including packet behavior, domain and URL list, User-Agent, status
 code, and content type for HTTP.
 After the PairFlow HTTP variant is generated, these flows are preprocessed for profile pivoting
 to generate three profiles: Host, Destination, and URL.
 Then, two types of feature extraction follow (PairFlow and profile features)
 to form a ContextualSummary which is then classified by a random forest.
 When another PairFlow is received, it will follow the